Wireless security

 Wireless security is the prevention of unauthorized access or damage to computers or data using wireless networks, which include Wi-Fi networks.
-The term may also refer to the protection of the wireless network itself from adversaries seeking to damage the confidentiality, integrity, or availability of the network.
+The term may also refer to protecting the wireless network itself from adversaries seeking to damage the confidentiality, integrity, or availability of the network.
 The most common type is Wi-Fi security, which includes Wired Equivalent Privacy (WEP) and Wi-Fi Protected Access (WPA).
 WEP is an old IEEE 802.11 standard from 1997.
 It is a notoriously weak security standard: the password it uses can often be cracked in a few minutes with a basic laptop computer and widely available software tools.
 WEP was superseded in 2003 by WPA, a quick alternative at the time to improve security over WEP.
-The current standard is WPA2; some hardware cannot support WPA2 without firmware upgrade or replacement.
+The current standard is WPA2; some hardware cannot support WPA2 without a firmware upgrade or replacement.
 WPA2 uses an encryption device that encrypts the network with a 256-bit key; the longer key length improves security over WEP.
 Enterprises often enforce security using a certificate-based system to authenticate the connecting device, following the standard 802.11X.

-In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement to WPA2.
-Certification began in June 2018, and WPA3 support has been mandatory for devices which bear the "Wi-Fi CERTIFIED™" logo since July 2020.
+In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement for WPA2.
+Certification began in June 2018, and WPA3 support has been mandatory for devices that bear the "Wi-Fi CERTIFIED™" logo since July 2020.

 Many laptop computers have wireless cards pre-installed.
 The ability to enter a network while mobile has great benefits.
 However, wireless networking is prone to some security issues.
 Hackers have found wireless networks relatively easy to break into, and even use wireless technology to hack into wired networks.
 As a result, it is very important that enterprises define effective wireless security policies that guard against unauthorized access to important resources.
 Wireless Intrusion Prevention Systems (WIPS) or Wireless Intrusion Detection Systems (WIDS) are commonly used to enforce wireless security policies.